hggh/awesant/README.md

 * It is possible to set a comma separated list of types for outputs.
 * It is possible to set wildcards for file inputs.
+* It is possible to set a wildcard as output type.
 * If a wildcard is used then Awesant will watch the glob pattern for new files.
 * If a new file is created then Awesant will tail the new file automatically, so you do not need to restart the service.